 - Suspensions under the vibratory tub for maximum protection

 - Top of the line polishing media for your engine parts

 Our propeller polishing machine MOQ is 1 pcs.

 We use a wooden box to protect the machine.
 The box is able to lift and transport with a forklift.
 Tumbling media is packed with double plastic bags.
 1000kg per wooden pallet.

-We start production with your 30% advance payment.
-Once the product is ready, we will take photo and video for your confirmation.
-You can make the down payment after that.
+We start production upon receiving your 30% advance payment.
+Once the product is ready, we will take photos and a video for your confirmation.
+You can pay the remaining 70% after that.
 Later, we will do shipment to the port or to your location.

 Usually, 20-25 days production.
 The shipping time also need to be considered in your lead time.
 We will do our best to cooperate if you have a tight shipping schedule.

-The nearest port is Shanghai Ningbo and Yiwu.
+The nearest ports are Shanghai, Ningbo, and Yiwu.
 We can ship also to your warehouse in some other place.